informatics-isi-edu/ermrestjs/doc/api.md

          2.5.3 otherwise add the column just once and append just one PseudoColumn (avoid duplicate)

 *addColumn* heuristics:
- + If column doesn't have asset annotation, add a normal ReferenceColumn.
+ + If column doesn't have asset annotation or its type is not `text`, add a normal ReferenceColumn.
  + Otherwise:
      + If it has `url_pattern`: add AssetPseudoColumn.
      + Otherwise: